skeeto/skeeto.github.com/_posts/2018-06-10-Minimalist-C-Libraries.markdown

 course, completely arbitrary and subjective.
 My definition in this context isn't about the library's functionality being [stupidly trivial][stupid] or even necessarily simple.
-I'm talking about interface (API) complexity.
+I'm talking about interface (API) complexity and the library's run time requirements.
 Complex functionality can, in some cases, be tucked behind a simple interface.

 In this article I'll give my definition for minimalist C API, then take you through some of my own recent examples.